JeanHugueskab/about-me/README.md

 <p> im  also  producing a french podcast about tech called Start-up France Podcast an activity which is allowing me to nurturing meaningful connection with entrepreneurs and my technical skills as a sound designer.Using only a phone mic and my skills on Ableton live.https://soundcloud.com/startupfranceslackgroup </p>

-##NUMA HOUSE CONSULTANT , NOVEMBER 2015 -
+#NUMA HOUSE CONSULTANT , NOVEMBER 2015 -

 Curently working with french incubator [Numa](http://paris.numa.co/) to set up a tech driven co-living space in Paris.

 <img src="http://s24.postimg.org/ajtk9f7vp/Screen_Shot_2016_03_17_at_11_52_17_PM.png" alt="Smiley face" width="500" height="400">

+#Technical Skills

+HTM/CSS Javascript
+Linux,VIM,Shell
+Growth Hacking
+Ruby
+AngularJs
+API : Openfoodacts, Soundcloud, Twilio

 <p> Do not hesitate to send me an e-mail for a first contact:</p>